- College Information

 The Ventura College Promise

-The Ventura College Promise Grant is still accepting applications for the Spring 2014 semester.
+The Ventura College Promise Grant is NOW

 The Ventura College Promise is a program sponsored by the Ventura College Foundation that is designed:

 To remove the economic barriers to education for graduating Ventura County high school seniors

 To improve the college-going rate in Ventura County

 To enhance the quality of the workforce in Ventura County

 The "Promise" is that qualified Ventura County high school graduates will have their enrollment fees covered during their first year of attendance at Ventura College.
 This same promise is extended to students who have successfully completed their GED requirements or who have completed the coursework for high school in the current year, but have not yet passed their exit exam.
 Expenses covered by the Ventura College Promise include the per-unit cost of classes, the Student Rep fee, the Health fee, and the Student Center fee.

 To qualify, the recent Ventura County high school graduate must:

 Make a commitment to attend Ventura College for the two consecutive Fall/Spring semesters they are eligible for the Ventura College Promise, immediately following their high school graduation.